-Few can deny that the invention of automobiles and airplanes made traveling much more efficient but it's hard to forget that cars pollute the earth and airplanes can be used for terrorism or war.
+Few can deny that the invention of automobiles and airplanes made traveling much more efficient, but it's hard to forget that cars pollute and airplanes can be used for war.
 The same goes for rockets.
-They launched people into space but also carried nuclear weapons that caused mass destruction.
-Television and the Internet changed how we interact and share information, but sitting in front of a computer monitor or TV for countless hours, along with corn syrup, isn't helping fight obesity.
+They launched people into space but also carried nuclear warheads that caused mass destruction.
+Television and the internet changed how we interact and share information, but sitting in front of a computer monitor or TV for countless hours, along with corn syrup, isn't helping fight obesity.
 Nuclear fission creates power but can also wipe entire populations off the globe when used for evil.

 Then, there are other inventions where it's hard to find a benefit.
 Cigarettes are a proven cause of death in roughly half who smoke.
 How many other products that are so widely used can say the same?
 Along the same lines, there is very little good to say about gas chambers, whose sole purpose is to kill humans and animals.